Massipssa/Docs/cloud/azure/exams/dp-203-exam/synapse-analytics.md

     - Supports SQL Server authentication and Azure Active Directory
     - Can set up multifactor authentication
     - Supports security at the level of both columns and rows

+- Spark pools
+  - Can be run using notbook
+  - Job definition: using jars

+- Pipelines